Skip to content

 Testing

 Istota uses TDD with pytest and pytest-asyncio.
-The test suite has ~6,500 tests across ~200 files.
+The Python suite has ~11,000 tests across ~345 files; the frontend has its own vitest suite under web/.

 Running tests

-uv run pytest -m integration -v # Integration tests
+uv run pytest -m integration # Integration tests

 uv run pytest tests/ --cov=istota --cov-report=term-missing # Coverage